solliancenet/microsoft-mysql-developer-guide/artifacts/03-01-CloudDeploy-ACI/README.md

 ## Multi-container single app service deployment

-In the previous steps, you created a container instance for each of the containers, however, you can create a multi-container container instance where all services are encapsulated into one container instance instance using Azure CLI.
+In the previous steps, a container instance was created for each of the containers, however, it is possible to create a multi-container container instance where all services are encapsulated into one container instance instance using Azure CLI.

 1. Create the following `docker-compose-contoso.yml` file, be sure to replace the `SUFFIX`: